-Manufacturer's oblig ations before placing its devices on the market (after) Ref. ins [;] the e media and communications accessible to the user or patient (labelling, tructions, advertising) must not contain any information that may mislead user or the patient with regard to the device's intended purpose, safety and formance.
+Manufacturer's o bligations before placing its devices on the market (after) Ref.
+3 The media and communications accessible to the user or patient (labelling, instructions, advertising) must not contain any information that may mislead the user or the patient with regard to the device's intended purpose, safety and performance.
 Art.
-7 Class III devices and implantable devices: provide a summary of the safety I clinical performance of its devices.
+7 For Class III devices and implantable devices: provide a summary of the safety and clinical performance of its devices.
 Art.
-32 • p n ti • p implantable devices: rovide information allowing the identification of the device and the nanufacturer, safety information, as well as the lifetime of the device and he materials and substances to which patients can be exposed, rovide information allowing the identification of the device in the form of n implant card issued to the patient.
+32 For implantable devices: • provide information allowing the identification of the device and the manufacturer, safety information, as well as the lifetime of the device and the materials and substances to which patients can be exposed, • provide information allowing the identification of the device in the form of an implant card issued to the patient.
 Art.
-18 Technical documentation Dra w up and keep up-to-date technical documentation for each of its devices.
+18 Technical documentation Draw up and keep up-to-date technical documentation for each of its devices.
 Art.
-10, 4) L'ontormity accocement or to placing a device on the market, undertake an assessment of the formity of that device with the applicable procedures.
+10, 4) Conformity assessment Prior to placing a device on the market, undertake an assessment of the conformity of that device with the applicable procedures.
 Art.
-52 The en draw up the EU declaration of conformity and affix the CE marking.
+52 Then draw up the EU declaration of conformity and affix the CE marking.
 Art.
-19 et 20 in Eudamed a c gister as a manufacturer, if not already done, before the first submission of onformity assessment application to a notified body or before the first king available of a device on the market.
-It then obtains a single registration nber.
+19 et 20 Registration in Eudamed Register as a manufacturer, if not already done, before the first submission of a conformity assessment application to a notified body or before the first making available of a device on the market.
+It then obtains a single registration number.
 Art.
-31 gister each device it places on the European Union market or for which it imits an assessment application to a notified body (through the basic UDI-DI).
+31 Register each device it places on the European Union market or for which it submits an assessment application to a notified body (through the basic UDI-DI).
 Art.
 29